 The COM ADN Program faculty accepted the first class of students in the spring of 1972 under the direction of Ruthie Hebert.
 This class graduated in the spring of 1974.
 The ADN Program has also been directed by Claudia Cooper, Dr. Anne Wilson, Carole Labby, Dr. Jeanne Jackson, Pattie Tyler, and Dr. Gay Reeves.
-Dr. Jere Hammer is the current department chair for nursing.
+Mary Amanda Ordonez is the current Interim Director of Nursing for the ADN Program.